skip to Main Content

 Master of Divinity - Chaplain Ministries

 The MDiv Chaplain Ministries is a flexible MDiv track designed for Christians seeking professional training for ministry as chaplains.
-This track provides a balanced curriculum in biblical studies, theology, church history, and the practice of chaplaincy ministry.
+This track provides a balanced curriculum in biblical studies, theology, Church history, and the practice of chaplaincy ministry.

 Click for Details